danielmapar/SystemDesign/designing-data-intensive-applications/README.md

     * In a batch processing system such as Hadoop, we usually care about **throughput the number of records we can process per second**, or the total time it takes to run a job on a dataset of a certain size.iii In online systems, what’s usually more important is the service’s **response time—that** is, the time between a client sending a request and receiving a response.
         * iii.
 In an ideal world, the running time of a batch job is the size of the dataset divided by the throughput.
 In practice, the running time is often longer, due to skew (data not being spread evenly across worker processes) and needing to wait for the slowest task to complete.

     * **Latency and response time are often used synonymously, but they are not the same.** The response time is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays.
-Latency is the duration that a request is `waiting to be handled` during which it is latent, await‐ ing service.
+Latency is the duration that a request is `waiting to be handled` during which it is latent, **awaiting service**.

-    * Even if you only make the same request over and over again, you’ll get a slightly dif‐ ferent response time on every try. **In practice, in a system handling a variety of requests, the response time can vary a lot.
+    * Even if you only make the same request over and over again, you’ll get a slightly different response time on every try. **In practice, in a system handling a variety of requests, the response time can vary a lot.
 We therefore need to think of response time not as a single number, but as a distribution of values that you can measure.**

     * ![response_time](./images/response_time.png)
         * The median is the middle number in a sorted, ascending or descending, list of numbers and can be more descriptive of that data set than the average.
 The median is sometimes used as opposed to the mean when there are outliers in the sequence that might skew the average of the values.